 Conclude your caroling day with hot chocolate and cookies

 There’s no better way to warm up after a successful caroling day than to gather with your fellow pro-lifers for hot chocolate and cookies at someone’s home or a local church.
 Invite participants to bring a tray of favorite Christmas cookies to share.

 Share your caroling experience with the League

 To help spread the word about this great pro-life activity and encourage other pro-lifers, write up a brief account of your caroling day, including anything especially notable like a mother choosing life for her baby after hearing the carols.
-Please e-mail your account to email@example.com.
+Please email your story to the Pro-Life Action League.